-In addition to base salary, senior officers can earn additional compensation under either an annual bonus or an incentive plan, which relates to the overall business performance and the individual's rating.
-These plans are designed to motivate employees to exceed financial and credit quality performance targets approved by the Board of Directors.
-These targets typically include return on assets, credit quality, credit administration, new loan volume, nonaccrual loan volume, cost of operations, permanent capital and other key ratios.
-Bonus payments are paid in the first quarter of each year based on the performance of January 1 through December 31 of the previous year.
+In addition to base salary, senior officers can earn additional compensation under an annual incentive plan which is related to the overall business performance and the individual's rating.
+The incentive plan is based on a fiscal year and is designed to motivate employees to exceed financial and credit quality performance targets approved by the Compensation Committee and Board of Directors.
+These targets typically include return on assets, credit quality, credit administration, loan volume, nonaccrual loan volume, cost of operations, permanent capital and other key ratios.
+Program payments for the calendar year are paid as soon as practical following the January Board meeting.
+In addition, loan officers included above were paid compensation based on a quarterly incentive plan tied to new loan volume and paid in the following month of each quarter.